DHI/react-components/packages/icons/README.md

 * [x] The icon implements an element of the [DHI Design Guidelines](https://www.figma.com/file/pSfX5GNsa6xhKGbi3DWQtn/DHI-Official-Guidelines) or is otherwise generic enough in functionality and close enough to the DHI CVI that it is likely to find reuse in other projects.
 * [x] The component needs to be reviewed by at least one of the maintainers.

+Look up the [repository guidelines](./docs/CONTRIBUTING.md) for a more technical explanation.

 ## Installing the package